 Leaving all that familiar territory can bring up some strong emotions.
-What if the Jones across the street are not as friendly as the Millers from my old neighborhood?
+What if the Jones across the street is not as friendly as the Millers from my old neighborhood?
 Where is the best pizza place?
 All these questions can have a disquieting effect.

-Figuring out your new commute, helping the kids adjust to a new school or a new routine and switching all your information with banks and official institutions can be the most stressful part of moving.
+Figuring out your new commute, helping the kids adjust to a new school or a new routine, and switching all your information with banks and official institutions can be the most stressful part of moving.

 It all adds up to a lot of headaches.
 FlatRate can provide some relief.
-We have packing and unpacking services, a Move Plan that covers every aspect of the job and even a service that will move and install your flatscreen for you.
+We have packing and unpacking services, a Move Plan that covers every aspect of the job, and even a service that will move and install your flatscreen for you.
 All that can help you.

 You need to make a list of everything you need.
 From boxes to packing tape to scissors to finding a moving company to the stress of packing, it is a lot to keep straight.

 You need a one-stop place for every piece of moving-related paper, every appointment, every receipt.
 Having a Trapper Keeper-style binder with folders and pockets will help you keep all the paperwork in one place.

 You can keep your Move Plan from FlatRate in the binder, as a reminder of exactly what you need to do and when to do it.
 It will also serve as peace of mind, since it guarantees that you will have a good experience and you will pay the rate you agreed to, as long as the inventory doesn’t fluctuate too much.